|

 See Getting Started with Swing if you need help.- Enter information into the text fields and see the results.

-is locale-sensitive, it is covered in the internationalization trail.
-See Number Formatting for more information.- Try to type into the fourth text field.
+- Try to type into the fourth text field.

 You can't because it isn't editable.
 However, you can select the text.- Resize the window.